HoobermanHEP/Hooberman-Group-Site-jekyll/README.md

 ## Don't edit those HTML files on the server!

 People may find it easy to simply change the html files on the server, but one thing to tell them is that all their changes will be gone after other people make changes using Jekyll.
-If you don't want to make changes yourself, simply send me the stuff you want to add.
+If you find it difficult to make changes yourself, simply send me the stuff you want to add.

 ### Why is this?